 You might also feel self-conscious about a mole when you are with friends or out on a date.
 This can frequently be the case where it appears on areas of the body which are exposed such as the face or neck.
 Some moles or skin lesions can rub against your clothes and feel uncomfortable.

 A visit with Dr. Zuriarrain will help you find out more about the mole and if you need to have it removed.
 Many moles can be excised with minimal scarring and can be performed on any part of the body.
 Removing a mole can decrease skin irritation and enhance your appearance, including smoother skin.
 Moles can often go unnoticed depending on their location with some skin cancers like melanoma starting in the shape of a mole.
 It’s important to learn about moles changing in size and appearance such as color and asymmetrical forms.
-When it comes to a mole removal, Zuri Plastic Surgery in Miami, can provide you with the solution you need.
+When it comes to a Mole Removal Miami plastic surgeon, Dr. Z, can provide you with the solution you need.

 Yes, if you suspect any mole to be cancerous, make an appointment with Dr. Z immediately.
 You may also choose to have a mole removed for cosmetic reasons.